 Precision ball screws remain the “go-to” solution for handling the unique linear motion control requirements of medical/laboratory applications.
 However, choosing the most suitable ball screw configuration for a particular need demands an objective assessment of application requirements and corresponding ball screw features.
 By understanding the range of critical factors discussed in this article, design engineers will not only satisfy their linear actuation needs, but will also implement the most efficient, cost-effective, and reliable solution for controlling motion in their medical device or piece of laboratory equipment.

 An industrial linear actuator facilitates motion in a straight line, while a conventional motor moves in a circular motion.
 When considering an electro-mechanical system that utilizes linear actuators versus other technologies, there can be multiple ways to solve one application.
 All variations differ in accuracy, speed, load, and cost.
 This will ultimately steer selection of the linear motion solution type.

-Engineering Manager - Nook Industries
+Director of Engineering - Nook Industries

 Do you have a unique linear motion medical application?